babinyurii/recan/README.md

 ![hbv_slice_1](data/hbv_slice_1.png)

-To customize the plot or just to export and store the data, use `get_df()` method. `get_df()` returns pandas DataFrame object with sequences as samples, and distances at given points as features.
+To customize the plot or just to export and store the data, use `get_data()` method. `get_data()` returns pandas DataFrame object with sequences as samples, and distances at given points as features.

 ```python
 sim_obj.get_data()